smeso/sara/Documentation/admin-guide/LSM/SARA.rst

 To extend the scope of the above features, despite the issues that they may cause, they are complemented by **/proc/PID/attr/sara/wxprot** interface and **trampoline emulation**.
+It's also possible to override the centralized configuration via `Extended filesystem attributes`_.

 At the moment, WX Protection (unless specified otherwise) should work on any architecture supporting the NX bit, including, but not limited to: